ximonsson/cartography/README.md

 # cartography

 A library meant for rendering maps.
-It does not download or contain any data itself, this is something that is for the user to
+It does not download or contain any data itself, this is something that is for the user to handle.

+This is still super duper work in progress, but the idea is to support rendering maps in a flexible and fast way that allows theming.

 ![vix](img/vix.png)